-Nils Palsson is a father, author, teacher, community organizer and candidate for US Congress, based in Northern California.
-A social theorist and holistic systems designer, Nils serves as Communications Director for Transition US, the nonprofit national hub of the global “transition towns” movement to build local resilience.
-He also teaches Anatomy, Kinesiology and other life sciences at the World School of Massage and Holistic Healing Arts in San Francisco, and recently earned his Master of Fine Arts degree in Writing & Consciousness at the California Institute of Integral Studies.
+Nils Palsson is a father, author, teacher, community organizer, and candidate for US Congress, based in Northern California.
+Nils serves as Communications Director for Transition US, the nonprofit national hub of the global “transition towns” movement to build local resilience.
+He also teaches Anatomy, Kinesiology and other life sciences at the World School in San Francisco, and recently earned his Master of Fine Arts degree in Writing & Consciousness at the California Institute of Integral Studies.

 Born in San Francisco in 1985 and raised in the coastal town of Pacifica, Nils moved to Manhattan at the age of 18, where he completed his Bachelor of Arts degrees in History and English, with honors, at New York University in 2006.
-Having edited and published an underground newspaper after being censored in high school, Nils went on to become an award-winning writer and editor of NYU’s daily Washington Square News.
+Having edited and published an underground newspaper after being censored in high school, Nils later became an award-winning editor at NYU’s daily Washington Square News.
 Working at night, Nils also earned a Certificate in Nongovernmental Organizations from NYU’s School of Continuing and Professional Studies.
 He has travelled extensively throughout the U.S., Europe, Asia, Africa, the Middle East, and South America.

 During the 2016 campaign, Nils was displaced from his home by the historic 2015 Valley Fire.
-He was recognized internationally for his role in supporting his community through the challenges of this natural disaster, and has subsequently written and led workshops on community resilience and emergency preparedness.
+He was recognized internationally for his role in supporting his community through the challenges of this natural disaster, and has subsequently become a certified first responder and led workshops on community resilience and emergency preparedness.
 He relocated to Santa Rosa one year before the legendary 2017 wildfires and was temporarily evacuated from his home during that episode.

 In addition to spending lots of time with his family, working two jobs and running for office, Nils is weaving his narrative together into an intimate autobiographical exploration.
 The book, Go Back and Fetch It, will be published serially beginning in 2019.

 Nils lives in Sonoma County, CA, with his daughter, Satya Rose.